jostosh/jostosh.github.io/content/blog/spn02/index.md

 * A _valid_ SPN computes an unnormalized probability.
 * A _normalized_ valid SPN computes a normalized probability directly.

-So let's see how we can implement the most important parts of an SPN's forward propagation in TensorFlow.
+So let's see how we can implement the most important parts of an SPN's forward pass in TensorFlow.

 ## Layered Implementations
 Thinking of neural architectures or SPN structures in terms of layers helps us to quickly summarize the layout of a model.
-By simply giving the description of these layers, we can get a grasp of the complexity of the model and how it tends to divide and conquer its inputs.
+From the high-level description of these layers, we can get a grasp of the complexity of the model and understand how it divides and conquers its inputs.
 In the realm of neural networks, layers serve as the de facto implementation strategy.
 In fact, most feedforward layers can be expressed with only a few operations.

 Take, for instance, a dense layer with ReLU activations:
 $$
 Y = \max\{XW, 0\}
 $$
 Where $X$ is a matrix with dimensions `[batch, num_in]` and $W$ is a weight matrix with dimensions `[num_in, num_out]`.
-In TensorFlow, this is simply:
+In TensorFlow, this is written as follows:
 ```python
 Y = tf.nn.relu(tf.matmul(X, W))
 ```
 Such that the output `Y` is a matrix of shape `[batch, num_out]`.

 Other layer types like convolutional layers or recurrent layers will require slightly different views on the dimensions and internal operations.
-Nevertheless, they usually have a leading `batch` dimension the input tensors including some sort of _dot product_ operations with weight vectors to compute activations of neurons.
+Nevertheless, they usually have
+* A leading _batch dimension_ for the input tensors;
+* Some sort of _dot product_ operations with weight vectors to compute activations of neurons.

-We will aim to bring our SPN implementation close to this approach: if we manage to describe SPN layers in terms of a few operations to compute all sum or product operations for all nodes in a single layer (and for all samples in the batch), then we maximally exploit TensorFlow's ability to launch these operations in parallel on GPUs!
-As opposed to MLPs, such an implementation presents some nontrivial challenges specific to SPNs which we'll get to next.
+Our aim is to come up with an SPN implementation close to this approach: if we manage to describe SPN layers in terms of a few operations to compute all sum or product operations for all nodes in a single layer (and for all samples in the batch), then we maximally exploit TensorFlow's ability to launch these operations in parallel on GPUs!
+As opposed to MLPs, such an implementation presents some nontrivial challenges specific to SPNs which we'll get to shortly.

 In the remainder of this post we look at a generic tensor-based implementation of the most important components in SPNs:
 1. A sum layer that computes all sums at a particular depth of the SPN;